Doublespeak Award

-The Doublespeak Award is an "ironic tribute to public speakers who have perpetuated language that is grossly deceptive, evasive, euphemistic, confusing, or self-centered", i.e. those who have engaged in doublespeak.
-It has been issued by the National Council of Teachers of English since 1974.
-Nominees must be from the US, though in 1975 the award was given to Yasser Arafat.
+The Doublespeak Award was a humorous award in the United States of America.
+It was described as an "ironic tribute to public speakers who have perpetuated language that is grossly deceptive, evasive, euphemistic, confusing, or self-centered", i.e. those who have engaged in doublespeak.
+It was issued by the US National Council of Teachers of English between 1974 and 2020.
+Nominees needed to be from the US, though in 1975 the award was given to Yasser Arafat.
+In 2022, it was announced the award would be superseded by an annual list of multiple examples of such language from a public spokesperson or group, to be called The Year in Doublespeak.

 Its opposite is the Orwell Award for authors, editors, or producers of a print or non-print work that "contributes to honesty and clarity in public language".

 Winners

 The recipients of the award have included: